DiseaseTranscriptomicsLab/diseasetranscriptomicslab.github.io/README.md

 ## Branch workflow

-> ⚠️ **`main` deploys automatically to the live website.
-Please do not push directly to it.**
+> ⚠️ **`main` is protected and deploys automatically to the live website.
+You cannot push to it directly.**

-`main` is not technically protected, so GitHub will let you push - but doing so updates the live site immediately.
-All changes should go through a pull request instead:
+`main` is a **protected branch**: direct pushes are blocked, and every change must go through a **pull request that is approved by at least one other person** before it can be merged.
+This keeps an accidental commit from breaking the live site, and guarantees a second pair of eyes on every change.

 1. Create a new branch (e.g. `add-new-member`) or switch to the `dev` branch.
-2. **Make sure your branch is up to date with `main`** - on GitHub, open your branch, and if it shows "X commits behind main", click **Sync fork** or **Update branch** to pull in the latest changes.
+2. **Make sure your branch is up to date with `main`** - on GitHub, open your branch, and if it shows "X commits behind main", click **Update branch** to pull in the latest changes.
-3. Make your changes and commit them.
+3. Make your changes and commit them to your branch.
-4. Open a pull request into `main` on GitHub.
+4. Push the branch and open a **pull request** into `main` on GitHub.
-5. Someone reviews and merges - the site updates within ~60 seconds.
+5. **Ask a colleague to review it.** GitHub will not let you approve your own pull request, so another lab member with write access has to approve it before the merge button unlocks.
+(Plan for this on time-sensitive changes - you always need someone else to click approve.)

----
+6. Once approved, **merge** the pull request.
+The GitHub Actions workflow runs automatically and the live site updates within ~60 seconds.

 ## How it works